Wrench56/pester/readme.md

     assert True == True
 ```

-> py pester.py -run
+> py pyster.py -run

 This will import the file and get all of its functions.
-Then pester will run all of the functions.
+Then pyster will run all of the functions.
 This is the most simple solution, although you can't write "clean code" with this approach.
 You can only have "testable" functions.
 Functions which are only for helping you divide tasks into smaller ones shouldn't exist in this approach.